-Over 1,000 samples obtained from more than 40 buildings including high style houses, vernacular log houses, and timber-framed barns are reported.
-This book will be particularly relevant for students, instructors and professional readers interested in historic preservation, cultural landscapes, museum studies, archaeology, and dendrochronology globally.
+Over 1,000 samples obtained from more than 40 buildings, including high style houses, vernacular log houses, and timber frame barns, are reported.
+This book will be particularly relevant for students, instructors, and professional readers interested in historic preservation, cultural landscapes, museum studies, archaeology, and dendrochronology globally.

 1. Can you date my building: an introduction to tree-ring analysis for dating buildings and landscapes; 2.
 Understanding cultural landscapes and historic buildings: frameworks for interpreting and communicating tree-ring analysis; 3.
 Botany for the dendrochronologist; 4.
 Tree-ring basics for the historian, archaeologist, and preservationist; 5.
 Tree-ring analysis methods for the field, woodshop, and lab; 6.
 Archival and scholarly sources for interpreting tree-ring analysis; 7.
 Reporting the results of tree-ring analysis; 8.
 Enhancing interpretation: case studies for open air and house museums; 9.
 Case studies: dating and interpreting diverse cultural landscapes; 10.
 Chronicling landscape evolution using tree-ring analysis; 11.
 New Harmony, Indiana: tree-ring analysis of a communal and utopian landscape; 12.
 Innovation to obsolescence: tree-ring analysis of a regional barn type; 13.
 Unique applications of tree-ring data; 14.
 Active inquiry: dating a 19th-century log house using historical documents and tree-ring science